sitewaerts/zReader-mupdf/README.md

 ## reconstruction

-* missing Apache Commons IO -> Download Jar and add to Eclipse Project http://commons.apache.org/proper/commons-io/download_io.cgi
+* missing Apache Commons IO -> Download jar and add to Eclipse Project http://commons.apache.org/proper/commons-io/download_io.cgi
+* found some missing classes and AndroidManifest in .metadata folder
+* completed code with skeletons to make it compile

+File browser does not work but opening documents does